rhobie/ConsoleCards/README.md

 # ConsoleCards
-a collection of C# console card games
+A collection of C# console card games.

+##In Progress
+-everything..